joneskj55/wireframes/README.md

 # wireframes
-Wireframes and prototypes for various web development projects.
+Wireframes, prototypes and diagrams for various web development projects.